Texas

 Cast a provisional ballot if you can’t to present ID or vote under a reasonable impediment exception.
 Provisional ballots make sure eligible voters are not rejected at the polls.

-For your provisional ballot to count, you must visit your county’s voter registration office within 6 days after the election.
+For your provisional ballot to count, you must visit your county’s voter registration office within 6 calendar days of the election.
 Find your local office.

 You can either: